tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_03.md

 The TypeScript compiler converts `.ts` files to ES5, then registers a CommonJS module with the same name as the relative path to the file in the app.

 That's why we use the special word `export`.
-We are telling CommonJS what we are allowing the object to be exported from this module into the outside world.
+We are telling CommonJS that we are allowing the object to be exported from this module into the outside world.

 Meteor has a series of special folder names, including the `client` folder.
 All files within a folder named `client` are loaded on the client only.
 Likewise, files in a folder called `server` are loaded on the server only.